msp1974/domotiga-hue-bridge/README.md

 There are 2 options to make this work with newer devices.

 1) Run domo-hue-bridge on port 80 by setting HTTP_LISTEN_PORT = 80
 2) Run domo-hue-bridge behind an Apache, Lighttpd or other webserver proxy.
-This allows you to alos run other web applications on the same linux box on port 80.
+This allows you to also run other web applications on the same linux box on port 80.

 # Configuring domo-hue-bridge behind a proxy